Diversity, Equity and Inclusion in our Societies

 The DEI Committee has been focused on the first three prioritized recommendations and developing programming for the Annual Meeting.
 View their Annual Committee Reports for updates and reports from the working groups.

-- Diversity Summit
+- Opening Keynote: Diversity Welcome

 - Diversity Student Poster Contest